 Skills and abilities

 Given all the terms that are synonymous with “abilities,” I genuinely feel that we should just start calling these things “attributes” or “stats” (even if the panel says differently).
 Anyway, here’s an example:

-- Constitution (15) – This is for your HP in humanoid form.
+- Constitution (14) – This is for your HP in humanoid form.
 Funnily enough, once you gain the ability to use Wild Shape (level 2), your animal transformation’s health pool is separate from that of your humanoid form.

 - Intelligence (8) – You won’t use this often, so this gets dumped.

-- Wisdom (16) – This should be maxed out.
+- Wisdom (17) – This should be maxed out.
 Later, once you hit level 4, you can choose the “Ability Improvement” feat to add an extra +2 points to wisdom.

-- Charisma (8) – Same with intelligence.
+- Charisma (10) – Same with intelligence.

+You can then assign a bonus +2 and +1 to one stat each.
+I gave the +2 bonus to Wisdom, since it’s a Druid’s main ability.
+Then, I gave the +1 bonus to Constitution, for that bonus health.
 Okay, since we’ve talked about all these points, it’s time to discuss the best spells for the Druid in Baldur’s Gate 3.